acwio/FORCE-Mobile-Application/README.md

 This project uses Xcode 5, and the iOS 7 SDK.
 We developed on an OS X Mavericks system, and tested on an iPhone 5.
 To build the project, open the Xcode project, set the platform target to retina iPhone 4-inch, and press build.

+After running the application, enter any username and the password "password" to log in.

 Sources
 =======